 We have been trained and have gone over hundreds and sometimes thousands of applications and different situations with customers.

-The reason you want independent is because we represent several companies.
+The reason you want independent is that we represent several companies.

 This means that when we understand your medical, lifestyle, and financial situation, we can determine the best insurance carrier for you.